 This way, Pringles supported creative videos around their cans, beginning with the growth of more and more content.
 Within one or two months, there were over a billion views across 300+ million videos.

 The entire campaign received an average of 13% engagement, making TikTok one of the best platforms for most successful social media campaign examples.

-Adobe helps businesses with their computer software and professional creators.
+Adobe provides design software for professional creators and designers.
 Although they use different content marketing types, like ebooks, they also use Twitter to promote their business-to-business (B2B) services.

 They post inspirational visual content, educational posts, and tips for better illustration.
 Adobe also gives graphic designers credit, gives creators tips, and showcases their brand in smart ways.

 Regarding content creation, user-generated content is a win-win for both consumers and marketers.
-User-Generated Content turns a loyal consumer into a campaigner for brands to build engagements for their products or services.
+User-Generated Content ensures that loyal consumers campaign for brands they believe in.

-The basic idea is for the customers or partners of the brand to provide a recommendation to other customers to help them make a buying decision.
+The basic idea is that previous or existing users provide public recommendations to other customers to help them make a buying decision.

-Thousands of people get intrigued by this idea and start posting images of the specific series they are interested in using the hashtags or title of the show.
-For example, using the approach, Netflix generated billions of weekly views for the Stranger Things series.
+Thousands of people start posting images of the specific shows they are watching using the hashtags or title of the show.
+For example, using the approach, Netflix generated billions of weekly views for the Stranger Things show.

 Wayfair’s UGC campaign requests its clients to share photos of Wayfair products in their homes.
 Using hashtags like #WayfairAtHome and #WayfairPetSquad, users can share their home setups featuring Wayfair products.

 The marketing strategy is a great way for clients to show off their beautiful homes while the company uses the photos as an incentive to promote the products in the images.
 Showing their products in use by real people has massively increased their sales.